Bernie Marsden: Guitar related

-In 2014, Marsden was signed to the Dutch record label Mascot Provogue and released the critically acclaimed album, Shine.
-The album features David Coverdale singing the Whitesnake classic "Trouble", Joe Bonamassa on guitar on the title track "Shine", Don Airey on keys and both Ian Paice and Jimmy Copley on drums.
+In 2014, Marsden was signed to the Dutch record label Mascot Provogue and released Shine.
+The album featured David Coverdale singing the Whitesnake classic "Trouble", Joe Bonamassa on guitar on the title track "Shine", Don Airey on keyboards and both Ian Paice and Jimmy Copley on drums.

 Marsden released his autobiography Where's My Guitar in 2017.
 The book was updated and reissued by HarperCollins in November 2019.